FreakC-Foundation/FreakC/TUTORIAL.md

 	[cmt] comment
 	[ecmt]

+To write a comment that won't show up in the compiled codes, use:

+	[hcmt] comment

 # Functional programming
 Function in FreakC are labels, which is different from functions from C, C++, C#, Java, Pascal,...